-• or the individual is 12 to 17 years of age and has a score of 3 or more on the South Oaks Gambling Screen - Revised Adolescent (SOGS - RA).
+• the individual is 18 years of age or older and has a score of 3 or more on the South Oaks Gambling Screen (SOGS).
 This score must be reflective of gambling behavior over the 12 month period prior to screening.